yu-cheng-kuo-28/freertos-stm32-f303ze/README.md

 ## freertos-stm32-f303ze
-Implemented FreeRTOS to resolve the producer-consumer problem & the readers-writers problem with semaphores and mutexes
+Implemented FreeRTOS to resolve the producer-consumer problem & readers-writers problem with semaphores and mutexes

 ----